Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

 The phase diagrams shown in Figure \ref{phase_diagram} illustrate the existence of a reentrant, first-order transition from a CDW to a spatially uniform phase upon cooling.
-This behavior is rather unusual, as in most systems the phase that breaks translational symmetry is the ground state that is realized as $T \to 0$.
+Since the Mermin-Wagner theorem precludes true long-range ordered phases in two dimensions at finite temperature, fluctuations will lead to a phase with CDW correlations but no long-range order, consistent with experimental observations in KNi$_2$Se$_2$.
+The reentrant behavior is rather unusual, as in most systems the phase that breaks translational symmetry is the ground state that is realized as $T \to 0$.
 While the reentrance occurs along the entire critical line in Figure \ref{phase_diagram}(a), it emerges along the critical line in Figure \ref{phase_diagram}(b) only for $J \gtrsim 3 t_f$, growing in extent as $J$ is increased.
 These values of $J$ are rather large to be generated by superexchange alone, for which one expects $J \sim t_f^2/U$.
 It has been suggested that additional contributions might arise in similar contexts from other superexchange processes in the CDW phase \cite{mckenzie01}, or from RKKY interactions at low temperatures \cite{tran12, coleman89}.
 Reentrant behavior reminiscent of that shown here has been seen previously in a theory of simple checkerboard CDW ordering at $1/4$ filling in layered molecular crystals \cite{merino01}, although in that case only a second-order transition was found.
 The model presented here also exhibits a second-order transition, but only at higher temperatures than those shown in Figure \ref{phase_diagram}.
-The mean field $\chi_A$ is nonzero throughout the CDW phase shown in Figure \ref{phase_diagram}, up to $T \sim 0.6 t_f$, indicating that singlet formation is taking place between the localized spinons.
+The mean field $\chi_A$ is nonzero throughout the CDW phase shown in Figure \ref{phase_diagram}, indicating dimer formation between spinons.